albertlauncher/documentation/src/_docs/python.md

 ## Getting started (on Linux)

-This example should get you started developing a python module to extend the functionality of Albert.
-For more extension examples, see the [albert python extensions repository](https://github.com/albertlauncher/python).
+This example should get you started developing a Python module to extend the functionality of Albert.
+For more extension examples, see the [albert Python extensions repository](https://github.com/albertlauncher/python).

 1. Duplicate the folder `~/.local/share/albert/org.albert.extension.python/modules/api-test`
 1. Rename the module but stay consistent with the conventions.